gdbroman/broman.blog/_posts/2020/2020-08-18-the-ultimate-winners.md

 category: poems
 ---

-There are those who compete.

-And those who don’t.
+There are those who compete - and those who don’t.

-The fighters and apathetics.
+The fighters, and apathetics.

 Troublemaking winners, and lazy losers.